brianrahadi/quartz/content/posts/term-review-2025fall.md

 ### intervarsity sfu
-I was also not that much part of [InterVarsity SFU](https://www.instagram.com/intervarsitysfu/) anymore, but I enjoyed attending the weekly wednesdays event.
+I was also not that much part of [InterVarsity SFU](https://www.instagram.com/intervarsitysfu/) anymore, but I enjoyed attending the weekly wednesday event.

 We have a staff and interns working for the campus and it really helped the logistics compared to the year I served.